 What can charity leaders do to ensure their organisations do not perpetuate institutional racism, and promote racial equity among their board and leadership team?
 What commitments should they make, what targets should they set?
 How can they instil a culture of genuine inclusiveness?
 What part should lived experience play?
 How can charities create a pipeline of BAME talent that doesn’t require waiting another generation for leaders to emerge?
 How can they genuinely shift power to their service users?
 How important is external expertise?
 How can their membership bodies help them?

 Yemi Gbajobi, chief executive, Arts' Student Union, Sanjiv Lingayah, lead researcher, Making Diversity Count, Asif Afridi, deputy chief executive, brap, and member of Civil Society Futures panel, Anne Fox, chief executive, Clinks

 What external pressures can be brought to bear on charities by external forces, namely, regulators and funders?
 If charities are slow to rise to the challenge, or deliberately bury their heads in the sand, is there anything that can be done to force them to change?
 And - can these organisations realistically apply pressure if they haven’t got their own houses in order?

-Neal Green, Charity Commission, James Fitzpatrick, director, Joseph Levy Foundation (speaking in a personal capacity), Lily Lewis, CEO, Bernard Family Charitable Trust, Fozia Irfan, chief executive, Beds and Luton Community Foundation
+Neal Green, Charity Commission, James Fitzpatrick, director, Joseph Levy Foundation (speaking in a personal capacity), Lily Lewis, Director of Social Cohesion, Bernard Family Charitable Trust, Fozia Irfan, chief executive, Beds and Luton Community Foundation

 Great ways to save!